How Often Should You Take Your Cat to the Vet?

 Vet trips can be stressful for cats, but there are multiple ways you can help.
 Most cats aren’t fans of car rides, so if possible, use a vet who’s located close to your house to cut down on travel time.
 If you have multiple kitties who are buddies, see if you can schedule their appointments together so they have one another for snuggles and comfort.

 Once you’re at the vet, try to find a quiet spot in the waiting room where your cat can’t see other pets.
-You might want to cover one side of the carrier with a light blanket or towel (ust make sure that your kitty can still get plenty of air).
+You might want to cover one side of the carrier with a light blanket or towel (just make sure that your kitty can still get plenty of air).
 Looking for a cat-friendly vet that understands a feline’s needs?
-Check out this list of cat-friendly practices
+Check out this list of cat-friendly practices.

 You can also try using cat pheromones to help calm your kitty.
 Pheromones promote calm cats, and they’re available in sprays that you can squirt around the interior of your cat carrier.